 Whether your older adult knows you’re there or not, it’s a good idea to observe and make sure the care level at the new place meets your expectations.

-Visit at random, unannounced times and show up during important care activities like meals, incontinence care, or bathing to check on what’s happening.
+Visit at random, unannounced times and show up during important care activities, like meals, incontinence care, or bathing, to check what’s happening.

 4. Use medication with caution

-Many doctors will prescribe sedatives to make a move easier on older adults.
+Many doctors will prescribe sedatives to make a move easier for older adults.

 However, this isn’t necessarily a good approach because these drugs sometimes cause more confusion or agitation.